 Moving in the world through felt experience

 pleasure, knowing, being

 Is it really possible to not be "in my body"?

 Body as its own language

 Some call essences "energetic" medicines as a way to distinguish them from "physical" extracts (like TIᑎᑕTᑌᖇEᔕ) where a direct chemical conversation is sought among human + herb.

-While we can't fully escape these terms, they imply a separation of ᗷOᗪY/spirit that we don't believe in.
+While we can't fully escape these terms, they imply a separation of ᗷOᗪY/spirit that doesn't feel just right.

-It is true that "physical" herbal ᑕOᑎᔕTITᑌEᑎTᔕ are negligible or nonexistent in an essence.
+It is true that "physical" plant parts + herbal ᑕOᑎᔕTITᑌEᑎTᔕ are negligible or nonexistent in an essence.

 Essences ≠ EᔕᔕEᑎTIᗩᒪ OIᒪᔕ, and they do not have a scent.